mrezende1/tests-node-vitest/README.md

-## Training with execution of unit tests using vitest and TDD
+## Training with execution of unit tests using framework Vitest and method TDD